nixos-asia/website/en/blog/nixify-haskell-project-intro.md

 Nix is a powerful package manager and build system that provides reproducible and declarative development environment.
 We will utilize [Nix flakes](https://nixos.wiki/wiki/Flakes) to declaratively configure this environment.

+>[!note]
->[!info] We strongly recommend flakes for anyone getting started with Nix.
+> We strongly recommend flakes for anyone getting started with Nix.
 Flakes is [production ready despite being marked as experimental](https://determinate.systems/posts/experimental-does-not-mean-unstable).

+>[!info]
->[!info] The [Haskell infrastructure in nixpkgs](https://community.flake.parts/haskell-flake/nixpkgs-haskell) is the simplest way to get started with Nixifying a Haskell project.
+> The [Haskell infrastructure in nixpkgs](https://community.flake.parts/haskell-flake/nixpkgs-haskell) is the simplest way to get started with Nixifying a Haskell project.
 There are also other approaches (like [haskell.nix](https://github.com/input-output-hk/haskell.nix), [stacklock2nix](https://github.com/cdepillabout/stacklock2nix)).
 Later in the blog post series, we'll explore [haskell-flake](https://community.flake.parts/haskell-flake) which builds on top of the Haskell infrastructure in nixpkgs

 If you're unfamiliar with Nix, we have [[nix-rapid]] available to help you get started quickly or you can take your time and explore it at [Zero to Nix](https://zero-to-nix.com).
 A basic understanding of the Nix expression language is assumed.